Citi Premier vs. Chase Sapphire Preferred

 Welcome bonus winner: Chase Sapphire Preferred

-Chase’s bonus is worth $800.
-However, when you book travel through the Chase Ultimate Rewards portal, it’s worth $1,000.
-This is thanks to a 25 percent value-boost to points redeemed for travel via Ultimate Rewards, making the Preferred’s points worth 1.25 cents apiece.
+The Chase Sapphire Preferred’s welcome bonus is worth up to $750 when you book travel through the Chase Ultimate Rewards portal.
+This is thanks to a 25 percent points boost for travel redemptions through Ultimate Rewards, making your points worth 1.25 cents apiece.
+However, if you transfer your points to the right Chase travel partner, your points could be worth up to 2 cents each, making your bonus worth up to $1,200.

-Depending on how you use it, you could accumulate a lot of points with either of these travel cards.
+Depending on your spending habits, you could accumulate a lot of points with either of these travel cards.
+However, the Citi Premier is generally better for everyday purchases, while the Chase Sapphire Preferred is better for travel-related purchases.

 Both cards charge an annual fee of $95, which is considered low in the world of travel credit cards.
-And while you may hesitate to sign up for a card with this yearly charge, you’ll see a substantial return on your investment during your first year if you spend enough to earn either card’s welcome bonus (providing you pay off your card in full each month to avoid paying interest).
+While you may hesitate to sign up for a card with a yearly charge, you’ll see a substantial return on your investment during your first year if you spend enough to earn either card’s welcome bonus (provided you pay off your card in full each month to avoid paying interest).

-Plus, if you use either card often and take full advantage of the other benefits offered, the fee will likely still be worth it in subsequent years.
-For example, if you spend at least $61 per week on gas, groceries or dining out with your Citi Premier Card, you’ll earn enough points to make up for the annual fee.
-The same is also true if you spend $1,900 annually on travel booked through the Ultimate Rewards portal using your Chase Sapphire Preferred.
+Plus, if you take full advantage of either card’s rewards and benefits, the annual fee will likely still be worth paying in subsequent years.
+For example, if you spend at least $61 per week on gas, groceries or dining out with your Citi Premier Card, you’ll earn enough points (9,516 annually, worth $95 in rewards) to make up for the annual fee.
+The same is also true if you spend $1,900 annually (9,500 points) on Lyft rides or travel booked through the Ultimate Rewards portal with your Chase Sapphire Preferred.

 Foreign transaction fee winner: Tie